Opening Hours Open 7 days a week

 There exists discretion to waive the residence requirement for applications under section 6(2) of the British Nationality Act 1981, as long as the applicant holds Indefinite Leave to Remain (ILR) in the UK at the time of application for naturalisation as a British Citizen.

-Exceptional Grants Of Naturalisation Applications
+Exceptional Grants of Naturalisation Applications

 In exceptional circumstances, an application that would typically be refused may be granted due to mitigating factors.
 Examples of such cases include, but are not limited to: